 The third candidate for church discipline is the person who sows discord

 This person can inflict untold devastation upon a church, and just one person can sow the seeds for a church split.
 Admittedly, it does take others to join in order to successfully complete his spiritual coup d’état; nevertheless, the unsettling reality remains that it only takes one to sow the seeds of discord.
-Paul says the sower of discord follows his own lust rather than Christ and deceives the unsuspecting of the flock with flattery and smooth speech (Romans 16:17-18).
+Paul says the sower of discord follows his own lust rather than Christ and deceives the unsuspecting of the flock with flattery and smooth speech (Rom 16:17–8).

 Although everyone who sows discord may not be an apostate, his or her behavior parallels that of an apostate.
 Jude calls apostates “hidden reefs in your love feasts when they feast with you without fear, caring for themselves; clouds without water, carried along by winds” (Jude verse 12).
 Notice they are “hidden reefs;” you may not really know they are there until it is too late.
 Hidden reminds us again of their clandestine operations.
 Paul similarly warned the Ephesian elders (Acts 20:28–30).
 Jude warns, “For certain persons have crept in unnoticed” (Jude verse 4, italics added).
 A significant part of these people’s insidiousness is their ability to conceal what they really are.

-The words “caring for themselves” is a translation of the word poimaino, which is translated other places as shepherd or pastor.
+The words “caring for themselves” are a translation of the word poimaino, which is translated in other places as shepherd or pastor.
 In other words, these people pastor themselves.
 They are not under the authority of God’s leadership, and thus they are not under God, even though they parade themselves to be super spiritual.
 They are “clouds without water” (Jude verse 12), which pictures their deceptive nature and cunning escapades and spiritual bankruptcy.
 That they shepherd themselves becomes glaringly and painfully evident when things do not go their way.

 Commentators are divided over whether this passage teaches church discipline, including formal church discipline, or just a form of social ostracizing.
 All things considered, I think it is best and most natural to take the passage to mean church discipline, which includes formal church discipline if the sinning brother does not heed godly instruction.
 Three things in the context seem to support this interpretation.

 First, the phrases “keep aloof from” (verse 6) and “do not associate with him” (verse 14) are best understood as formal discipline.
 Further, the verb stello “keep aloof” is in the present tense, signifying continuous action of avoiding.
 In the latter phrase, “do not associate with him” (verse 14), the word “associate” is a translation of sunanamignusthai.
-It means “to associate with one another, normally involving spatial proximity and/or joint activity, and usually implying some kind of reciprocal relation or involvement “¦ to be in the company of, to be involved with, association.”
+It means “to associate with one another, normally involving spatial proximity and/or joint activity, and usually implying some kind of reciprocal relation or involvement to be in the company of, to be involved with, association.”
 Being preceded by “do not” and in the present tense signifies a continuous action of not being involved with or keeping company with.
-Another evidence that this includes formal church discipline is the fact that sunanamignusthai is the exact same word and form that is used of church discipline in 1 Corinthians 5:9-11, which is clearly referring to formal church discipline.
+Another evidence that this includes formal church discipline is the fact that sunanamignusthai is the exact same word and form that is used of church discipline in 1 Cor 5:9–11, which is clearly referring to formal church discipline.